September 2012 cacerolazo in Argentina

 A number of cacerolazos, pot-banging protests, took place in several cities of Argentina on September 13 and November 8, 2012.
 The first, in September 13, was a national protest against the policies of the president Cristina Fernández de Kirchner.
 The protests generated significant repercussions in local politics.

 The second, on November 8 (known as 8N), was another much more massive protest in several cities in Argentina, including Buenos Aires, Córdoba, Rosario, Mendoza, Olivos, among many others throughout Greater Buenos Aires and other regions.
 There were also protests in Argentine embassies and consulates in cities such as New York, Miami, Madrid, Sydney, Bogotá, Santiago and Barcelona, among others.
 Its complaints were almost the same, but the difference in size was very big.
-The protests are considered not only a call to Kirchnerism, but also to the opposition, because they do not have a strong leader.
+The protests are considered not only a call to Kirchnerism, but also to the opposition, because they did not have a strong leader.

 Antecedents

 Cristina Fernández de Kirchner was re-elected in 2011, by 54% of the vote in a general election.
 After it, the government instituted a period of fiscal austerity which has severely impacted the economy.
 Inflation increased to more than 25% annually, but the income tax was not adjusted accordingly, which led to a demonstration by unionist Hugo Moyano.
 The government imposed arbitrary trade barriers and forbade the acquisition of foreign currency, generating a black market in it.
 As the government denies the inflation through the manipulation of the INDEC statistics, huge amounts of $100 banknotes, the largest denomination in circulation, were printed, instead of creating a banknote of a higher value.
 This renewed the Boudougate, a political controversy involving the vice president Amado Boudou and the printing house appointed to print the banknotes.

 At the political level, President Kirchner is not allowed to run for a new mandate in 2015 and the Front for Victory has no other likely candidates, instead promoting an amendment to the Constitution of Argentina to allow indefinite reelections.
 This proposal is resisted by all the other political parties.
 Relations between Kirchnerism and the press worsened, with several attacks to the newspapers not aligned with the government.
 President Kirchner had also said to her cabinet that "you should be afraid of God, and a bit afraid of me", which was not well received either.
 The 2012 Buenos Aires rail disaster, the crime levels and the lack of respect for republican institutions were also invoked as causes for the protest.